-Our weekly program includes times for “Show and Tell,” a music and movement class directed by a specialist, Soccer Shots, and an outing to a Tang Soo Do class.
+Our weekly program includes times for “Show and Tell,” a music and movement class directed by a specialist, and Soccer Shots.
 Field trips are scheduled throughout the year to take advantage of special events and local destinations.
-(Fees for non-optional program enrichment activities—Tang Soo Do, Soccer Shots, and other regular instructional specialist—are charged as a separate line item in the monthly tuition statement in addition to the monthly tuition.
+(Fees for non-optional program enrichment activities—Soccer Shots and other regular instructional specialist—are charged as a separate line item in the monthly tuition statement in addition to the monthly tuition.
 Additional fees for special events or special field trips may also be charged and billed separately on the monthly tuition statement.)

 Providing consistency and continuity within the children’s peers, the staff, and the routine are important features of our program.
 Through their interactions with each other, children develop the social skills that enable them to function well in a group setting.
 The children develop listening and sharing skills, respect for each other and learn to solve conflicts, with teacher guidance.
 The small group size and maintenance of peer groups through the year provide the ideal environment for continued development of these skills.
 In addition, they learn to follow prescribed routines and acceptable modes of behavior during structured activities such as circle time, meals and rest period.